shaft49/notes/ielts/listening.md

 - Know your uncountable nouns.
 They don't have 's in the end.
 - Know your vocabulary ans spelling.
 - Be careful of linking sounds

+---
+## Types of Questions
+> Answers will follow the same order as question.
+If you miss one, don't worry about that.
+Move onto the next question.
+- Multiple Choice
+- Matching
+- Plan, Map, Diagram Labelling
+- Form, Note, Table, Flow Chart, Summary Completion
+- Sentence Completion
+- Short answers